unknowableshade/Karate-Kido-Stupid-Bot/README.md

 # Vital Information

-This project was developed for fun ans also I wanted to try out new Android Subsystem for Windows.
+This project was developed for fun and also I wanted to try an Android Subsystem for Windows.

 So...